-- 4.1 This Master Agreement will be effective upon execution and shall continue through February 29, 2023 unless sooner extended or terminated, in whole or in part, as provided herein. - 4.2 Notwithstanding any other provisions of this Section 4.0, any Work Order issued to Contractor by County, hereunder, and executed prior to the expiration date of the Master Agreement which has a Work Order expiration date later than the Master Agreement expiration date shall automatically extend such Master Agreement expiration date up to one hundred eighty (180) days or to the Work Order expiration date, whichever occurs first.
-Such extended Master Agreement expiration date shall apply only to such Work Order and shall not extend such date for any other purpose whatsoever, including issuing new Work Orders and/or extending any other Work Order(s). - 4.3 Contractor shall notify DPH when this Master Agreement is within six (6) months from the expiration of the term as provided for hereinabove.
+- 4.2 Notwithstanding any other provisions of this Section 4.0, any MAWO issued hereunder prior to the expiration date of this Master Agreement which has a MAWO expiration date later than the Master Agreement expiration date shall automatically extend such Master Agreement expiration date up to one hundred eighty (180) days or to the MAWO expiration date, whichever occurs first.
+Such extended Master Agreement expiration date shall apply only to such MAWO and shall not extend such date for any other purpose whatsoever, including issuing new WOS, MAWOs, and/or extending any MAWOs. - 4.3 Contractor shall notify DPH when this Master Agreement is within six (6) months from the expiration of the term as provided for hereinabove.
 Upon occurrence of this event, Contractor shall send written notification to DPH at the address herein provided in Exhibit A.